uzmahmed26/Todo_project_3/README.md

 Requirements
 Python 3.13 or higher
 How to Run
-Navigate to the src directory: cd src
+Navigate to the directory:
+cd folder name
 Run the application:
 python todo.py
 Usage